53rd ANNUAL SCIENTIFIC AND TECHNOLOGY MEETING

 SATURDAY, FEBRUARY 28, 2026

-8:00 AM - 9:00 AM: Translational Research III GRAND BALLROOM DEF Moderator: TBD
+8:00 AM - 9:00 AM: Translational Research III MERIDIAN GRAND BALLROOM DEF Moderator: TBD

 Maturation of Speech Recognition in Noisy Environments